wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 # 16. Desirelessness, the Highest Bliss

->The state of craving for anything blocks all deeper experiënce.
+>The state of craving for anything blocks all deeper experience.
 Nothing of value can happen to a mind which knows exactly what it wants … The highest happiness, the greatest freedom.
 Desirelessness is the highest bliss.